Rodney Bartholomew: College career

 From 2008 to 2010, Bartholomew played college basketball for Corning Community College, while at CCC, Bartholomew had an impressive career with the 6’8 center averaging 16.3 points and 14.2 rebounds in his junior college career.
 This double-double presence was quickly noticed in Region III as Bartholomew was selected as a two-time All-Mid State Athletic Conference player and a two-time All-Region player.
-In 2008-2009, Bartholomew was successful in his sophomore year and named a National Junior College Athletic Association (NJCAA) All-American, the first CCC male basketball player to accomplish this feat since Jermaine Taggart was selected in the 1997-1998 season.
+In 2008–2009, Bartholomew was successful in his sophomore year and named a National Junior College Athletic Association (NJCAA) All-American, the first CCC male basketball player to accomplish this feat since Jermaine Taggart was selected in the 1997–1998 season.

 He transferred to Saint Edwards University in Texas for one semester and then moved to Indiana Tech.
-Bartholomew first drew St. Edward’s attention when Andre Cook, former coach at Hudson Valley Community College, landed the head-coaching job for the Hilltoppers in the summer of 2009.
+Bartholomew first drew St. Edward's attention when Andre Cook, former coach at Hudson Valley Community College, landed the head-coaching job for the Hilltoppers in the summer of 2009.
 As with any new coach, the pressing issue was to secure a solid recruiting class.
-Cook’s first call was to Corning Community College to see what plans Bartholomew had for transferring.
+Cook's first call was to Corning Community College to see what plans Bartholomew had for transferring.
 “I am thrilled to have Rodney join us at St. Edward’s,” stated Cook.
 “As a coach on the opposing bench for the last two years, I have always admired the way Rodney has conducted himself on and off the court.
 It’s going to be great to have him on my side.
 He is a fine young man that will have the opportunity to make an immediate impact.”

-Bartholomew is the first CCC men’s basketball player in the past five years to accept a basketball scholarship to a four-year school upon graduation.
+Bartholomew is the first CCC men's basketball player in the past five years to accept a basketball scholarship to a four-year school upon graduation.
 The last to accomplish this feat were Kirk Stewart (’04) who signed with NYIT and Darnell Scott (’98) who finished his career on scholarship at Kutztown University.
-Bartholomew will earn his associate’s degree from Corning Community College in December 2009 and transfer to St Edward’s University in January 2010.
-He will practice with the Hilltoppers as a red-shirted player, joining the basketball squad officially for the 2010-2011 season.
+Bartholomew will earn his associate degree from Corning Community College in December 2009 and transfer to St Edward's University in January 2010.
+He will practice with the Hilltoppers as a red-shirted player, joining the basketball squad officially for the 2010–2011 season.

 While at Tech, Bartholomew was a Two-Time NAIA All-American, WHAC Player of the Year, Two-time First-Team All-Conference, WHAC Newcomer of the Year, All-Newcomer Team member and multiple time WHAC and NAIA Player of the Week.